 What is a Ventriloquist?

-A ventriloquist is a performer who has the ability to make it appear as though an inanimate object or puppet is speaking.
+A ventriloquist has the ability to make it appear as though an inanimate object or puppet is speaking.
 They use their skills in manipulating the movements of the object's mouth and other facial features, combined with their own vocal abilities, to create the illusion of the object speaking.
 The ventriloquist is typically positioned to the side or behind the object, so that it appears that the object is doing the talking.
 This type of performance is often used in comedy acts, magic shows, variety shows, and occasionally in circuses.

 To become a ventriloquist, a person must first develop the ability to speak without moving their lips.
 This requires a great deal of practice and control over the muscles in the face and throat.
 Once this skill is mastered, the performer can then begin to learn how to manipulate the movements of an object or puppet's mouth and facial features to create the illusion of speech.
 Successful ventriloquists must also be able to create distinct and believable character voices for both themselves and the objects they manipulate.
 This requires a strong sense of performance and a keen understanding of vocal inflection and tone.